 In 2018, a whole year before Balvin became the first Latin artist to headline Coachella, Beyonce invited him on stage to perform a remix of his hit song “Mi Gente” from his album VIBRAS.
-When asked which artist surprised him the most to hear that they were a fan of his music.
-Beyonce was the first to come to mind.
+When asked which artist surprised him the most to hear that they were a fan of his music, Beyonce was the first to come to mind.

-He tells Speedy that knowing that more and more rappers – many that he’s admired and grew up with – are listening to his music.
-Is something that he still isn’t used to and continues to surprise him to this day.
+He tells Speedy that knowing that more and more rappers – many that he’s admired and grew up with – are listening to his music is something that he still isn’t used to and continues to surprise him to this day.

-Always known for his graciousness when it comes to interacting with fans.
-Balvin tells Speedy, without naming anyone, that it was a negative encounter with a fellow artist years prior that left such an impact, that he swore to never do that to any fan of his.
+Always known for his graciousness when it comes to interacting with fans, Balvin tells Speedy, without naming anyone, that it was a negative encounter with a fellow artist years prior that left such an impact that he swore never to do that to any fan of his.

 When discussing his documentary, The Boy From Medellin, Speedy told Balvin that he was surprised to learn that the superstar actually reads the comments on his instagram.

-He relates a single negative comment to being in a concert where everyone else is enjoying their time, but it is that one fan that looks unhappy, that he decided to focus on and change their mood.
+He relates a single negative comment to being in a concert where everyone else is enjoying their time, but it is that one fan that looks unhappy that he decided to focus on and change their mood.

-“I do read my comments, I sometimes answer back.” he says.
+“I do read my comments.
+I sometimes answer back,” he says.
 “Sometimes some say things that I just can not write back because I have a good punch back…so sometimes you know, but I make sure that I wrote really big epic ones.”

 For more on J Balvin’s interview with Speedy where he talks about Daddy Yankee, how kindness was his protection in the streets of Colombia and the kind of father he hopes to be for his son.
 Checkout 360 With Speedy Morman.